carla-simulator/carla/Docs/core_world.md

 ### Client creation

 Two things are needed.
 The __IP__ address identifying it, and __two TCP ports__ to communicate with the server.
 An optional third parameter sets the amount of working threads.
 By default this is set to all (`0`).
-[This code recipe](ref_code_recipes.md#parse-client-creation-arguments) shows how to parse these as arguments when running the script.
+The [carla.Client](python_api.md#carla.Client.__init__) in the Python API reference contains a snipet that shows how to parse these as arguments when running the script.

 ```py
 client = carla.Client('localhost', 2000)